- Travel and Places»

 Independence National Historic Park – Independence Hall & The Liberty Bell

-We decided to spend the day visiting the historic sites of Philadelphia all conveniently located in the same area in Independence National Historic Park.
-Independence Hall is a scheduled tour while the Liberty Bell Plaza has an entrance fee to walk through the museum, which leads to the Liberty Bell at the end.
-The park is located in Old City, and has a few art galleries, museums and other attractions within walking distance.
+We decided to spend the day visiting the historic sites of Philadelphia all conveniently located in the same square in Independence National Historic Park.
+This is a actual national park located in the heart of the city featuring sites associated with the American Revolution and founding of the country.
+Independence Hall can be seen with a scheduled tour while the Liberty Bell Plaza has an entrance fee to walk through the museum, which leads to the Liberty Bell at the end.
+The Independence Hall tour is lead by a historian of all things American history and he excites you in seeing the very room where the Declaration of Independence and U.S. Constitution were not only debated but signed.
+The park is located in Old City, and has art galleries, museums and other attractions within walking distance.
 However, because we went in the middle of a brutally cold winter, we only visited those sites in the park.

-We took a short 10-minute walk to South Street to see the local nightlife and do some bar hopping.
-That night we took the quick taxi drive back to our hotel for a good nights sleep to be well rested for day two of our weekend trip.
+We took a walk to South Street to see the local nightlife and do some bar hopping.
+This main street is a hub for locals and tourists alike with over 300 shops and 60 restaurants, cafes and bars.
+There are entertainment venues for all kinds from theater to live music.
+After we exhausted ourselves with the people watching and filled ourselves with delicious food and beer, we took the quick taxi drive back to our hotel for a good nights sleep to be well rested for day two of our weekend trip.

 The next day we tried the second Philly cheese steak location, Geno’s Steaks.
 There is no seating at Geno’s.
 You just walk up to the window and place your order outside.
 We enjoyed the sandwich in our car and gave our final judgment of which place has the better cheese steak.
 My vote was for Pats and my boyfriends’ was for Gino’s…. the debate lives on.